La Perouse, New South Wales: Historic structures

 The first building in the area was the octagonal stone tower constructed in 1820–22 as accommodation for a small guard of soldiers stationed there to prevent smuggling, and the tower still stands today.
 By 1885, an Aboriginal reserve had been established in the suburb and a number of missions were operated in the area.
+In 1984, following the passage of the Aboriginal Land Rights Act 1983 (NSW) the La Perouse Local Aboriginal Land Council was given title to the reserve and adjacent land.
 The original church was dismantled and moved to the corner of Elaroo and Adina Avenues, where it still stands.

 It is known as the La Perouse Mission Church.

 A kiosk was built in 1896 to cater for tourists who came to see the attractions, including snake-handling shows.
 During the Great Depression, from the late 1920s, many severely affected low-income families took up residence here in settlements beside the Aboriginal reserve.

 The small island just inside the heads was described by Captain James Cook as "a small bare island".
 Bare Island was fortified in 1885, according to a design by colonial architect, James Barnet (1827–1904), and fitted with heavy guns.
 In 1912 Bare Island became a retirement home for war veterans, which continued to operate until 1963, when it was handed over to the New South Wales Parks and Wildlife Service for use as a museum and tourist attraction.

 Apart from the fortification on Bare Island two other fortifications are located within La Perouse, one of them, Fort Banks is located on Cape Banks.
 This facility was part of the Eastern Command Fixed Defences unit, it was designed and positioned in a way that would allow it to protect the approaches to Botany Bay in the event of a sea born attack during the World War II period.
 Henry Head Battery, constructed 1892–1895, operated until 1910, when the fort became obsolete.
 The battery along with two gun-emplacements and observation posts was recommissioned for use during the second World War.